AnisaA23/Research-AI-Intern-Tasks/README.md

  - Task 3
     - Download Predict Patient Health Categories.ipynb AND test_data.csv (as the Python script is linked to the CSV file)
     - Open it into Visual Studio Code to be able to view it.
-    - Have the kernel set to a python environment to be able to run the code.
+    - Have the kernel set to a python environment to be able to run the code by pressing 'Run All' at the top.
     - Documentation for task 3 is within the Jupyter Notebook at the end.